 Regulators are Partner Manager and Policy Manager.
 Also, What is the difference between Partner Manager and Policy Manager?
 Why can’t the policy manager and partner manager be the same role?
+The work might be assigned to different agencies or one.
+Therefore we will only look at roles.
+Multiple roles might be assigned to the same user possibly.
+Let us not worry about Regulators but only about the roles.

 Whitelisting of IPs at MISP level is taken care at proxy OR API gateway layer not at application layer?
+This will be handled by IPSec outside of the application layer.

 MISP - Partner License Key Revocation / Deactivation.
 Is this Partner Api key?
 Why MISP are allowed to do this?
 Does partner/policy manager have any control here?
+MISP role will not do this.
+Partner Manager role will.

 Partners creation on a self-service mode is a new requirement.
 Please confirm.
 So, these requests are without interference from any other roles.
 Partners directly contact MISP for registration while auth/eKYC request is through MISP only.
 Please confirm.
+Potential partners will go to the portal and sign up.
+Partner manager will facilitate approval and creation of partner.
+This includes any offline legal process as well as providing their digital Certificates/Keys.

 PartnerAPIKeyRequest: - Id - RequestCode - PartnerCode - ApplicationCode #This can be "Other" if there are no pre-defined application types suitable for this person.
 Use case can be described. - UseCaseDescription - SupportingInfo #Business permits and other supporting info that shows that they are authorized, if needed - Status (Requested, In Process, Rejected, Accepted)

 What is RequestCode in PartnerAPIKeyRequest?
 Is this code to track the request for the api key?
+Yes.
+Once approved the PartnerKey will refer to this.
+Use case description is present here only and not in the PartnerKey table.

 Workflow management of PartnerAPIKeyRequest is a new scope addition.
 Please clarify.
+Association of Key to Policy, Issue of key is done by partner manager, while the resuest itself is done by the Partner.

 Admin Console: Admin console will be used for the following with respect to the Auth Partner Ecosystem - Manage MISPs (Add, Activate, Deactivate).
 It will use the Partner Management Services API for this. - Manage Regulators (Add, Activate, Deactivate).
 It will use the Partner Management Services API for this.